SufficientlySecure/document-viewer/README.md

 ## Font Pack

-To save space in the main app, additional fonts can be installed with the fontpack: https://github.com/dschuermann/document-viewer-fontpack
+To save space in the main app, additional fonts can be installed using the [Document Viewer Fontpack](https://github.com/dschuermann/document-viewer-fontpack).

 # Licenses
 Document Viewer is licensed under the GPLv3+.